alevchuk/minibank/README.md

 Number  Start   End     Size    Type     File system  Flags 1      4194kB  49.5MB  45.3MB  primary  fat32        lba
  2      50.3MB  4500MB  4450MB  primary  ext4
- 3      4500MB  54.0GB  49.5GB  primary  btrfs
+ 3      4500MB  14.5GB  10.0GB  primary  btrfs        lba
- 4      54.0GB  64.0GB  10.0GB  primary  btrfs
+ 4      14.5GB  256GB   242GB   primary  btrfs        lba
 ```

 WARNING: Only do this on new SD cards.
 Otherwise you're risking to loose data that was there before.
 To check run `sudo parted /dev/mmcblk0 print` and verify the current set of partitions before performing `mklabel`, `rm`, or `mkpart` actions.
+When typing `mkpart` followed by Enter, you be in interative mode where you can type the first letter and press tab to complete the command.

 > for Amazon EC2 AWS use /dev/xvdb and skip First and Second partitions because that's already on a separate device (/dev/xvda1).
 So, on EC2 AWS the following should do the trick:
 > ```